Using Lease Resources to Manage Concurrency in Tekton Builds

 script: kubectl delete lease.somegroup.org --ignore-not-found=true --field-selector metadata.label=$(inputs.params.label) --field-selector metadata.name=e2e-test-lease

-In the pipeline, all tasks which touch the database runAfter
+In the pipeline, all tasks which touch the database runAfter the acquisition task:

 - name: acquire-lease